SnapFrames Guide

 Generate & Preview

-Generate your frame and preview it in the 3D Frame Preview before downloading.
+Generate your frame and inspect it in the 3D Frame Preview before downloading.
 Use the Sample button to generate a small test piece to check texture and color.

 Add Accessories